revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/03-Typescript.md

 ---

-21. What is the ts.config file in Typescript?
+21. What is the ts. config file in Typescript?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-The typescript project will have a ts.config file which provides an infinite number of ways to customize the behavior of the compiler.
+The typescript project will have a ts. config file which provides an infinite number of ways to customize the behavior of the compiler.

 </blockquote>
 </details>